Legal

 Terms

 Doctena operates two distinct sets of terms: one for patients using the booking platform and one for healthcare-professional customers contracting with the relevant Doctena entity.
-This hub points you to the binding version for your country.
+Both are published here in full, in each binding language.

 Last reviewed